 As part of its mission to make the UK the safest place to live and work online, the NCSC is looking for start-ups who:

-The solutions could be for any customers, from individuals at home to the world’s biggest companies, but must address one of the NCSC challenge themes outlined below.
+The solutions could be for any customers, from individuals at home to the world’s biggest companies, but must address one of the NCSC challenge questions outlined in the "Themes" section further down this page.

 What does the NCSC Cyber Accelerator programme involve?